zbyju/obsidian/1. Fleeting notes/PDB/MongoDB.md

 - scalars must have the same value
 - objects must have the same value, including the order attributes (names)
 	- { name: "x", age: 10 } is not the same as { age: 10, name: "x" }
+	- better to use dot notation object.name: "x", object.age: 10
-- arrays must have the same value, includ
+- arrays must have the same value, including the order

 dotazovani pomoci JSON-like constructu